Guipuzcoan Company of Caracas: Later years

+In the last trip of the Saint Ignatius to La Guaira in 1741 at the sight on the reefs of the island of La Anegada the captain couldn't stop the ship from falling on starboard.
+About 300 people died in this tragedy.
+Thus the Sain Ignatius shipwrecked.

-While Basque involvement increased after 1749, the Spanish Crown dealt a critical blow to the Basques when it diffused the Basque grip over the company by transferring its headquarters to Madrid, a move contested by Gipuzkoa, and imposing the requirement to include a Spaniard in a board of directors of three (1751).
+While Basque involvement increased after 1749, the Spanish Crown dealt a critical blow to the Basques when it weakened Basque grip over the company by transferring its headquarters to Madrid, a move contested by Gipuzkoa, and imposing a requirement to include a Spaniard in a board of directors of three (1751).

 On October 1778, Charles III of Spain signed the Free Trade Regulations culminating the free trade process that had begun in 1765.
 The regulations were composed of 55 articles, expanded freedom of trade and enabled 13 metropolitan ports including Margarita Island and Trinidad Island.
 The ports of Venezuela mainland (La Guaira, Puerto Cabello, Cumaná, Maracaibo, and Angostura) were excluded to protect the interests of the Royal Gipuzkoan Company along with the ports of New Spain, for fear that the prosperity of this territory would lead to a lack of concern for other less active areas, which went against the guiding idea of the project.

 During the American Revolutionary War, numerous ships of the company were captured by the Royal Navy, including in the actions of 8 January 1780 and 15 January 1782.
 On 8 January 1780, 7 warships and 15 merchantmen of the company were captured, and on 15 January 1782 2 of the company's merchant ships were captured.
 Combined this facts with the liberalization of commerce with Venezuela in 1778, the weakening company's monopoly came to an end.
 The Spanish Crown no longer saw the need for a monopolizing company to control and grow the economy, since by that time the Venezuelan economy had matured and been tightly linked with the markets of Spain and New Spain, which consumed most of its cocoa.
 The Spanish crown terminated the company's charter in 1784.
 A key effect of the Caracas Company, despite its eventual commercial failure, was that it guaranteed the place of Caracas in the captaincy-general.
 When the Crown established a high court (Real Audiencia) in the Captaincy General of Venezuela in 1786, it was sited in Caracas.

 The owners of the Guipuzcoana Company merged it with the Barcelona Trading Company to form the Royal Company of the Philippines in 1785.
 In Caracas a consulado de mercaderes (a merchants' guild) replaced the company in 1793.
 One of the most active proponents of the move was François Cabarrus, 1st Count of Cabarrús, a prominent company stockholder hailing from a merchant family in Bayonne, Labourd, who was increasingly involved in Spanish finances and politics.